Oral Surgery Specialists

-- Do I accept that if I fail to perform basic oral hygiene, it will cause failure of the treatment?
+- Do I accept that if I fail to perform basic oral hygiene, it will cause the failure of the treatment?

 The success of your treatment is dependent on teamwork effort.

-As your oral surgeon, we provide you the highest quality of care using the best quality materials, simple, clean techniques, and the most advanced, efficient technology.
+Us: As your oral surgeon, we provide you the highest quality of care using the best quality materials, simple, clean techniques, and the most advanced, efficient technology.
 We research our materials and use those that consistently have the greatest success in our hands.

-Equally, we rely on you for a successful outcome.
+We rely on you for a successful outcome.

-- We ask you to be truthful in medical history and medications/recreational drugs taken.
+- We ask you to be truthful in your medical history and medications/recreational drugs taken.
 With this information, we can provide proper care and make you comfortable.

-- We ask you to adhere to simple pre and post-operative instructions such as having a good oral hygiene routine, not spitting or playing with the surgical site, avoid smoking, and keeping dental check-ups.
+- We ask you to adhere to simple pre and post-operative instructions such as having a good oral hygiene routine, not spitting or playing with the surgical site, avoiding smoking, and keeping dental check-ups.

 - It is very important not to BITE on or PLAY with the implant while it is in the HEALING PHASE (first four months after implant placement).
 Please keep the area clean and free of bacterial buildup (plaque and calculus) by brushing and rinsing.
 These two main things are needed for the success of osseointegration.